colinjaworski/Magic-8-ball/README.md

-this is a user function
+this is a new a user function